-Stella Copeland's paper synthesizing plant community responses to California's historic drought, based on our NSF RAPID grant to survey drought effects, will appear later this year in Ecology.
+Stella Copeland's paper synthesizing plant community responses to California's historic drought, based on our NSF RAPID grant to survey drought effects, will appear later this year in Ecological Monographs.

-Allie Weill is leading the Kids into Discovering Science (KiDS) program at Lower Lake Elementary school, which includes classroom teaching about ecology and evolution, a hands-on experiment, and a field trip to McLaughlin UC Natural Reserve.
+Allie Weill led the Kids into Discovering Science (KiDS) program at Lower Lake Elementary school, which included classroom teaching about ecology and evolution, a hands-on experiment, and a field trip to McLaughlin UC Natural Reserve.

 Melis Akman is moving on to work with Ben Blackman at UC Berkeley on the genomics of domestication in sunflowers using ancient DNA while she continues to work with her existing network of collaborators on other things including submergence tolerance and the evolution and functional basis of plasticity.

 Wildflowers are blooming spectacularly in many of last summer's burned oak woodlands, savannahs and grasslands.
 Last year's fires cleared thatch and stimulated germination, and this years rains have made things intensely green.
 Will this drought relief lead to a full rebound in plant diversity?
 So far, despite beautiful displays, the answer appears to be "no, or at least, not yet."
 "Post-fire moonscape" in Cache Creek Wilderness area burned by last summer's Rocky Fire:

 An NCEAS working group Andrew was involved in last year is publishing a paper: "A global remote sensing mission to detect and predict plant functional biodiversity change" Nature Plants